-Career Pathways in Net-Zero Energy
+Career Pathways in Clean Energy

 Guidance on the variety of opportunities involved in supporting the transformation of the region’s energy sector.

-Welcome to your comprehensive guide on career pathways into the growing field of net-zero energy.
-Whether you’re a novice looking to start a new career or a professional keen to upskill, this guide offers a clear roadmap to a rewarding career in helping the region's energy sector transition to build a sustainable future.
+Welcome to your comprehensive guide on career pathways into the growing field of clean energy.
+Whether you’re a novice looking to start a new career or a professional keen to upskill, this guide offers a clear roadmap to a rewarding career in helping the region's energy transition to build a sustainable future.

-What is Net-Zero Energy?
+What is Clean Energy?

-The net-zero energy sector is at the heart of the government's plans to transition to a fully decarbonised electricity system by 2035.
+The clean energy sector is at the heart of the government's plans to transition to a fully decarbonised electricity system by 2035.
 This dynamic industry is rapidly expanding renewable energy sources, such as onshore wind and solar photovoltaics (PV), and is driving demand for a new generation of skilled professionals.
 From designing district heat networks to installing cutting-edge renewable technologies, the sector offers diverse, rewarding career opportunities for those ready to make an impact.

 In the West of England Combined Authority, decarbonising our energy system is key to achieving our commitment to net-zero by 2030.
 This effort is opening up a wide range of roles across the renewable energy sector, from community engagement to grid infrastructure coordination.
 Whether you're passionate about sustainability, skilled in project management, or technically minded, there’s a role for you in shaping a greener future.

-Why work in the Net-Zero Energy sector?
+Why work in the Clean Energy sector?

 How to find the right course for you